adiabatic/predictions/README.5.md

 - Each prediction has both a claim and a confidence unless the author forgot one (or both).
 - Any given prediction may have things other than a claim and a confidence level in it.

+Outside of a prediction, a prediction has a result (called it, missed it, ongoing, or excluded).

 ## Example

 ```yaml